GaloisInc/pirate/spec/elf_extensions.rst

                 typedef struct {
                     Elf64_Addr enc_name;
-                    Elf64_Addr enc_cap;
+                    Elf64_Word enc_cap;
                     Elf64_Word enc_entry;
                 } Elf64_GAPS_enclave;

 ``enc_name``
-    The address of a string-table entry for the user-defined name of the enclave.
+    The offset of a ``.gaps.strtab`` entry for the user-defined name of the enclave.

 ``enc_cap``
-    The address of a string of capability indices in ``.gaps.capstrtab``, indicating capabilities and sensitivity
-    permissions for this enclave.
+    The offset of a string of capability indices in ``.gaps.captab``, indicating capabilities and sensitivity permissions for this enclave.

 ``enc_entry``
     The index of the entry in ``.symtab`` to be used as an entrypoint